-Yes, I did an evening course in writing fiction and met lots of other lovely writers, including my writing buddy, and now published author, Rhoda Baxter (www.rhodabaxter.com – a shameless plug, I know.
+Yes, I did an evening course in writing fiction and met lots of other lovely writers, including my writing buddy, and published author, Rhoda Baxter (www.rhodabaxter.com – a shameless plug, I know.
 Don’t judge me).
-I’m also a member of SCBWI and review YA books on Goodreads.
+I’m also a member of SCBWI.

 What’s your favourite thing about writing?